Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 One of the problems with traditional \mua is equivalent mutants.
 These are mutants that are semantically the same as the original program.
 For example, in the following fragment,

 removing the cache check need not induce a failure.
-Previous studies show that 10\% to 23\% of generated mutants could be equivalent~\cite{jia2011analysis,yao2014study}, which can limit the usefulness of mutation score (the absolute number of mutants killed).
+Previous studies show that 10\% to 23\% of generated mutants could be equivalent~\cite{jia2011analysis,yao2014study}, which can limit the usefulness of the mutation score (the absolute number of mutants killed).

 We do not expect equivalent mutants to be a concern (beyond computational expenditure) for the following reasons: (1) In fuzzer \emph{comparison}, only the \emph{relative mutant kills} matter.
-(2) We apply manual analysis on a random sample of 100 stubborn mutants, and found only 11 equivalent mutants.
-This is also inline with the literature~\cite{jia2011analysis,yao2014study}.
-This gives us statistical confidence ($89 \pm 6\%$ CI at 99\% CL) that most of the mutants generated induced faults.
-See \Cref{sec:manual-analysis-mutations} for this analysis.
+(2) We manually analyzed a random sample of 100 stubborn mutants and found only 11 equivalent mutants.
+This is also in line with the literature~\cite{jia2011analysis,yao2014study}.
+Our analysis (in \Cref{sec:manual-analysis-mutations}) provides statistical confidence ($89 \pm 6\%$ CI at 99\% CL) that most of the generated mutants induced faults.